Pulaski County area Salvation Army assistance programs.

 Resources provided by the Salvation Army can help the less fortunate.
-Financial aid, food, case management and other services are administered.
+Financial aid, food, case management, funds for paying rent or energy bills and other services are administered.
+They also provide free school supplies as well as Christmas toys or holiday food baskets.
 The counties of Pulaski, Saline, Faulkner, Perry, Van Buren, Cleburne, and Lonoke, as well as the city of Little Rock, are served by the Salvation Army of Central Arkansas.

 Emergency assistance, including utilities and rent, may be provided.
 Much of this is offered from the Little Rock Salvation Army Social Services Department.
 This is open to the public but people should call ahead first to ensure that items are available or that funding exists for any other basic needs and bills.

 While funding will vary over time, the Social Services Department tries to provide financial assistance and cash grants for paying for prescription medication vouchers, clothing, utility bills, school supplies, and rent.
 A focus is on preventing homelessness in Pulaski County Arkansas, so this means funding is for people with an eviction notice or utility disconnection.
 Agency referrals may be offered to public assistance and other partner groups too.